TEAMuP-dev/HARP/README.md

 * Set `HARP.app` as an external sample editor following [this guide](https://support.apple.com/guide/logicpro/use-an-external-sample-editor-lgcp2158eb9a/mac).

 ### Opening HARP

+* (Optional) Right click the audio for the track you want to process and select _Bounce in Place_.

 * Select any audio region and press _Shift+W_ to open the corresponding audio file in HARP.

 <!--